ingonader/coursera-prac-mach-learn-ass01/ass01-writeup_v001.md

 ========================================================

-The Weight Lifting Exercise Dataset is used for Human Activity Recognition (HAR) and contains data from accelerometeres attached to the test subjects forearm, arm, and belt.
-The subjects were asked to perform dumbbell curls in five different
-manners: exactly according to the specification (Class A), throwing the elbows to the front (Class B), lifting the dumbbell only halfway (Class C), lowering the dumbbell only halfway (Class D) and throwing the hips to the front (Class E).
+The Weight Lifting Exercise Dataset is used for Human Activity Recognition (HAR) and contains data from accelerometeres attached to the test subjects' forearm, arm, and belt.
+The subjects were asked to perform dumbbell curls in five different manners (classes): exactly according to the specification (Class A), throwing the elbows to the front (Class B), lifting the dumbbell only halfway (Class C), lowering the dumbbell only halfway (Class D) and throwing the hips to the front (Class E).
 This information is contained in the `classe` variable of the dataset.

 Goal of this analysis is to predict the class from the available data.
+For that purpose, we will train three models (random forest, multinomial regression, and k nearest neighbor) and build an ensemble model by stacking.
+The data

-The data was downloaded from the [Coursera page](https://d396qusza40orc.cloudfront.net/predmachlearn/pml-training.csv).
+was downloaded from the [Coursera page](https://d396qusza40orc.cloudfront.net/predmachlearn/pml-training.csv).

 Prerequisites